vgsg0905-hash/AI-train-controller/README.md

 # AI-train-controller
-It will help the raailway department to manage train traffic using AI
+It will help the railway department to manage train traffic using AI